eclipse-edc/Connector/CONTRIBUTING.md

 ### Discuss

-If you feel there is a bug or issue contribute to discussions in [existing issues](https://github.com/eclipse-dataspaceconnector/DataSpaceConnector/issues?q=is%3Aissue+is%3Aopen) otherwise [create a new issue](#create-an-issue).
+If you feel there is a bug or an issue contribute to discussions in [existing issues](https://github.com/eclipse-dataspaceconnector/DataSpaceConnector/issues?q=is%3Aissue+is%3Aopen) otherwise [create a new issue](#create-an-issue).